gibatronic/foosball/README.md

 ## Enviroment Variables

-You can set them in a `.env` file.
-These are the possible variables:
+You can set them in a `.env` file, at the root of the project:

 ```bash
 # run mode, either development or production, affecting